-Biofilms as a risk factor for infectious complications in surgery: a review of modern methods of prevention and eradication
+Biofilms as a risk factor for infectious complications in surgery: a review of modern prevention and eradication methods

 Cite item